How to Stay Hydrated and Avoid Sweating While Using Your Treadmill Desk

 While we can all agree that drinking water is important, few of us actually remember to take that drink throughout the day.
 By the time our bodies tell us they’re thirsty, it’s already too late.
 To keep your body properly hydrated before suffering any negative consequences, you can set a reminder for yourself to drink an extra glass of water every hour or so (more if you feel thirsty or develop headaches).
 One of the easiest ways we found to accomplish this is with a “smart” water bottle like the HydraCoach.
 This nifty gadget calculates your personal hydration needs and then tracks your fluid consumption in real time, pacing and motivating you to meet a personal hydration goal each day.

 When it comes to how much water to drink, there isn’t a universal answer.
-While studies agree that the average person needs at least 8 glasses (64 oz.) of water a day, this target will change depending on your weight and your exercise levels.
-A good rule of thumb is to add an extra cup of water for every cup of coffee or alcoholic beverage that you doff down, as they are diuretics.
-Of course you should always consult with your doctor, or personal trainer if you’re lucky enough to have one, to find out your ideal hydration goal before getting started.
+While studies agree that the average person needs at least eight glasses (64 oz.) of water a day, this target will change depending on your weight and your fitness levels.
+A good rule of thumb is to add an extra cup of water for every cup of coffee or alcoholic beverage that you consume, as they are diuretics.
+Of course, you should always consult with your doctor or personal trainer, if you’re lucky enough to have one, to find out your ideal hydration goal before getting started.
 Remember that drinking too much water can present with very real and deadly effects (called dilutional hyponatremia, or water intoxication), though that’s not a problem for most people.
 Treadmill deskers, especially ones who spend the majority of their workday on their feet, will generally need more water than their coworkers, though not as much as an athlete.